Pedestrian crossing

-Pedestrian crossings using signals clearly separate when each type of traffic (pedestrians or road vehicles) can use the crossing.
+Pedestrian crossings using pedestrian signals clearly separate when each type of traffic (pedestrians or road vehicles) can use the crossing.
 Crossings without signals generally assist pedestrians, and usually prioritise pedestrians, depending on the locality.
 Pelican crossings use signals to keep pedestrians together where they can be seen by motorists, and where they can cross most safely across the flow of vehicular traffic, whereas zebra crossings are uncontrolled and more appropriate for lower flow numbers.
 What appears to be just pedestrian crossings can also be created largely as a traffic calming technique, especially when combined with other features like pedestrian priority, refuge islands, or raised surfaces.